allegro/json-logic-kmp/README.md

 JsonLogicKMP
 ======
-Kotlin multiplatform [JsonLogic](https://jsonlogic.com/) expressions evaluation engine.Targets iOS and JVM(also Android).
+Kotlin multiplatform [JsonLogic](https://jsonlogic.com/) expressions evaluation engine.
+Targets iOS and JVM(also Android).

-The project is still under development and not yet ready for production.
+The project is still in early phase of development and not yet ready for production.

 ## License